Get

 Thai dog biting clothes

-If you’re not careful, your dog might just run off with your underwear, so it can help to understand why your dog does this in the first place.
-Here, we go over several reasons that dogs seem obsessed with their owners’ clothing, along with tips on protecting your belongings from your dog’s rather strange attention.
+Have you ever come home and found your favorite shoes getting chewed up by your beloved dog?
+Or did you think that the washing machine swallowed one of your socks, but then you found it in your dog’s bed?
+If you’re not careful, your dog might run off with your underwear, so it can help to understand why your dog does this in the first place.
+Below, we’ll go over several reasons that dogs seem obsessed with their owners’ clothing, along with tips on protecting your belongings from your dog’s rather strange attention.

 The 6 Reasons That Dogs Steal Clothing

-You should first understand that your dog isn’t stealing or chewing on your clothing for any nefarious reasons.
+Your dog isn’t stealing or chewing on your clothing for any nefarious reasons.
 Knowing this can help you understand your dog better.

 1. Your Clothes Smell Like You